forcedotcom/sfdx-core/EXPORTED.md

-# Salesforce DX Core Library
+# Salesforce DX Core Library (**Beta**)
 This library provides client side management of sfdx projects, org authentication, connections to Salesforce APIs, and other various utilities.
+These libraries are used by and follow patterns of the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).

+Requires [Node](https://nodejs.org) 8.4 or greater and [Typescript](http://www.typescriptlang.org/) target `es2017`.

+**Note: Currently in Beta.**

 ## [AuthInfo]{@link AuthInfo}

-Create, read, or save authentication information to an org.
+Create, read, update and delete authentication information for an org.

 ## [Connection]{@link Connection}

-Create an instance of an API connection from an {@link AuthInfo}.
+Create an instance of an API connection to a Salesforce org.

 ## {@link Org}

 Create a representation of an org based on an already authenticated alias, username or default.
-The org will have a [connection]{@link Connection} and other useful methods for interacting with an org and it's users.
+The org will have a [connection]{@link Connection} and other useful methods for interacting with an org and its users.

 ## {@link ConfigFile}